Leiland-James Corkill case: Laura Castle jailed for murder

 Laura Castle shook 13-month-old Leiland-James Corkill at their home in Barrow, Cumbria, in January 2021.

 She had admitted manslaughter but at Preston Crown Court was found guilty of murder and child cruelty.
+Her husband Scott Castle was cleared of causing or allowing the boy's death.

 Castle, 38, was sentenced to life with a minimum term of 18 years.

-Her husband Scott Castle was cleared of causing or allowing the boy's death.
+Castle, dressed all in black, wept loudly throughout the hearing especially when statements were read from Leiland-James' birth mother Laura Corkill, who called her son's killer a "monster".

+Mr Justice Jeremy Baker said Castle had a "selfish desire" to keep Leiland-James even though she was struggling to bond with the baby and it was a "tragedy" the Castles did not end the adoption.

 The court heard the couple struggled to bond with him and Castle sent her husband messages while he was at work criticising Leiland-James, calling him vulgar names and a "moaning whinge bag" and describing how she "absolutely leathered" him.